Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Experimental Results

 \autoref{fig:rq_2:c} visualizes the same results as \autoref{fig:rq_2:b}, but using the VulDeePecker dataset.
-In this case, the y-axis measures the F1-score, since this is the preferred evaluation metric for the VulDeePecker dataset.
-Again, we observe that, on average, amplifying the training dataset $Tr$ with a different transformations $t_{k \neq j}$ as the testing dataset does not restore the accuracy back to previous levels.
+In this figure, the y-axis measures the f1-score, since it is the preferred evaluation metric for the VulDeePecker dataset.
+Again, we observe that, on average, augmenting the training dataset $Tr$ with a different transformation $t_{k \neq j}$ as the testing dataset does not restore the accuracy back to previous levels.